AdobeDocs/experience-manager-65.en/help/assets/check-out-and-submit-assets.md

 ---
-title: Check in and check out assets for editing
+title: Check in and Check out files in [!DNL Assets]
 description: Learn how to check out assets for editing and check them back in after the changes are complete.
 contentOwner: AG
 role: Business Practitioner